Mainers! Apply by April 1 for Municipal Solar Tax Exemption

 Part of a powerful package of solar bills passed in 2019 was a law that offers an exemption to local property tax on solar projects in Maine.
-To receive this exemption, you need to file a form with your local Tax Assessor by April 1, 2020 – luckily you only need to do this once during the lifetime of your system.
+To receive this exemption, you need to file a form with your local Tax Assessor for the given tax year – luckily you only need to do this once during the lifetime of your system.

 As a courtesy, ReVision Energy is providing information on applying for this exemption and the form via MRS. However note that this is not official tax guidance, and any questions should be guided to Maine Revenue Services – 207-624-9784.
 You will also be able to find the Renewable Energy Investment Exemption Application on the MRS website, or you can download it from the embedded PDF below.

 Who needs to fill this out?

 Any owner of a solar energy system wishing to enjoy the property tax exemption – you need to fill this out regardless of the age of your system.
 If you live in one of the many towns in Maine that have not been assessing/taxing solar energy systems, you should still file an exemption as your town may begin to at some point.